On acylindrical hyperbolicity of groups with positive first $\ell^2$-Betti number

-\begin{proof}[Proof of Theorem \ref{main}] Let $G$ be a group satisfying the assumptions of Theorem \ref{main} and let $H\le G$ be a finite index subgroup that admits an epimorphism onto $\mathbb Z$.
-Obviously $H$ is finitely presented.
-Hence by Lemma \ref{HNN}, there exists $M$ such that for all $n$, the subgroup $K_n\le H$ defined as in Lemma \ref{HNN} splits as an HNN-extension of a group $A_n$ with associated subgroups $C_n$, $D_n$ of rank at most $M$.
+\begin{proof}[Proof of Theorem \ref{main}] Let $G$ be a group satisfying the assumptions of Theorem \ref{main}.
+By Lemma \ref{HNN}, $G$ splits as an HNN-extension of a finitely generated group $A$ with finitely generated associated subgroups $C$, $D$ with a stable letter $t$.

-Since there exists $N$ such that $\beta _1^{(2)} (K_N)\ge M+1$.
-Recall that the first $\ell^2$-Betti number of any group is bounded from above by its rank minus $1$.
-Thus we obtain